 You’ll be able to tell if you accidentally opted out of emails in your member portal by viewing the “OPT-OUTS” section.
 It’s safe to opt out of newsletters/magazines and third party emails, but it can be risky to miss important emails directly from SDCC.
 Just don’t do it.

 STEP FOUR: HAVE A PLAN FOR THE DAY OF SAN DIEGO COMIC-CON BADGE SALES

 The General San Diego Comic-Con badge sale can be intimidating.
-Once the Pre-Reg people go (Update: SDCC 2018 Pre-Reg was on October 28th), things will move very fast.
+Once the Pre-Reg people have a go at badges, things move very fast.
 Have a plan in place and make sure everyone you plan on going with are on the same page.
 Here’s some general tips:

 - Have a buying group.
 This can be your group of friends or, if you are flying solo or with a small group, people you trust from places like Friends of Comic-Con or Reddit convention communities (or wherever you hang out, really).
 The more people trying to get a badge, the better your odds are.
 Everyone should be pulling their own weight in the group, though.
 If your friends aren’t willing to put in the work for a badge, it’s unfair to the rest of your group.
 Work with people you trust.

 - Set alarms and join the waiting room ASAP on the day of the sale.
 San Diego Comic-Con badge sales (both pre-reg and general) have an online waiting room.
 You have an hour to join the room and then you’ll be sorted into groups to purchase badges.
 It’s a good idea to allow plenty of time to join the room to account for technical difficulties.
 Don’t oversleep either.
 Be there when it asks you to be there and have time to fix problems as they arise.
 The last thing you want is to realize your wifi is broken with only 5 minutes left to join the waiting room.